xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-area-screenshot-as-checkpoint.md

      * Mandatory: Required

     * Name: rect
-	    * Description: An Rectangle which defines location and size of the area you want to take screenshot.
+	    * Description: A Rectangle which defines location and size of the area you want to take screenshot.
 The area must be within the viewport.

        * Parameter Type: Rectangle